carlosjhr64/gtk2checkboxes/README.md

 ## DESCRIPTION

 Create a simple shopping list.
-Maintain a check list of reacuring chores.
+Maintain a check list of recurring chores.
 Anything that one would make a check list for.

 Just a really simple app.